KeenDevTeam/nodejs-sysinfo-health/README.md

-# Health service
+# SpeedUP Health service

-This module provides some information about your service.
+This module provides some information about your service health.

 [![NPM version][npm-image]][npm-url]
 [![NPM downloads][downloads-image]][downloads-url]